- UCAS course code

 |Available as a free choice unit?||Yes|

-You will be asked to think locally and globally, working to understand how the two different scales influence the availability of solutions.
+You will be asked to think locally and globally, working to understand how different scales of problems and magnitudes of risks determine the availability of policies.

 UCIL units are designed to be accessible to undergraduate students from all disciplines.

 UCIL units are credit-bearing and it is not possible to audit UCIL units or take them for additional/extra credits.
 You must enrol following the standard procedure for your School when adding units outside of your home School.

 If you are not sure if you are able to enrol on UCIL units you should contact your School Undergraduate office.
 You may wish to contact your programme director if your programme does not currently allow you to take a UCIL unit.